Tips to be used by front end developers on every stage of the career ladder

 On average, an employer takes 6-8sec to scan a candidate’s credentials, SIX SECONDS!
 It doesn’t sound positive in retrospect, but, this blog post will teach you how to strip back the unnecessary information and build a successful front end developer resume that will exceed the 6-second glance.

-1. Write an overhyped, over informative list of EVERYTHING you have to offer to your employer
+Write an overhyped, the informative list of EVERYTHING you have to offer to your employer

 To say this will be the easiest and most dumbfounded tip of them all, it actually works!

 Vomiting every piece of personal and professional information and achievements onto a page gives you clarity and lists your options for the final resume.
 A resume that presents like an article with no clear keywords, no bullet points and no adequate spacing will automatically get dumped.